txrus/ads_List/README.md

 # Ads List
-list of host that used to block ads on pi-hole
+List of Hosts Used to Block Ads on Pi-hole